 - Work/life balance - increasingly, professionals are looking to achieve a better work-life balance, which allows them to spend more time with their families or pursue leisure activities such as dating.
 If employers are able to promise flexible working opportunities, this may differentiate them from rival organisations.

-First you've got to identify what your ideal employee is, then go through the process of finding 'the one' and then draw in your preferred candidate.
-You need to know what individuals you are looking for, where their priorities lie and how you can turn their head.
+Recruiting top talent is a three step process.
+Firstly you've got to identify your best employee's characteristics, then go through the process of finding 'the one', before drawing in your preferred candidate.
+You need to know which individuals you are looking for, where their priorities lie and how you can turn their head.
 In the current climate, many organisations are recruiting, so employers need to offer something to stand out from the crowd in order to find the right match for their business.